crossbario/ecosystem/README.md

 ## The Crossbar.io ecosystem

 Open Innovation is driven by diversity, transparency and collaboration, interconnecting all stakeholders with each other.
-That's how we define the crossbar.io ecosystem - a visualized global network of our customers, users, partners, suppliers, community and research & development.
+That's how we define the crossbar.io ecosystem - a visualized global network of our customers, users, partners, suppliers, organizations, communities, research and development as well as locations and projects.

 ### Customers